-The reflection fractions are $\approx$2.4 and $\approx$0.8 for Parts I and II at the best fit, respectively, though the former can be significantly lower, ${\cal R}\approx 1.8{+1.2}_{-0.7}$, if the FMP B data are not used.
-The relatively high values for Part I can be explained by the effect of anisotropy of a slab corona containing relativistic electrons \citep{Ghisellini91}.
+The fitted reflection fractions are $2.8^{+1.6}_{-1.0}$ and $1.0_{-0.3}^{+0.3}$ for Parts I and II, respectively.
+This difference is shown in Figure \ref{spectra}, where the reflection spectrum (red) is compared with the Comptonized irradiating spectrum (green).
+The relatively high values for Part I can then be explained by the effect of anisotropy of a slab corona containing relativistic electrons \citep{Ghisellini91}.
 The seed blackbody photons from the disk are emitted upward and are scattered by the electrons in the corona.
-The highest probability of a collision is when electrons are moving downward.
+The highest probability of collision occurs when electrons move downward.
 When the electrons are relativistic, they scatter preferentially forward, thus in the direction of the disk.
-This leads to enhancement of the reflection when measured with respect to the radiation emitted to the observer.
+This leads to an enhancement of the reflection when measured relative to the radiation emitted toward the observer.
 The enhancement can be large, even by a factor of several \citep{Ghisellini91}.
 The higher value for Part I is likely due to its coronal electrons being more relativistic than those of Part II.
 This is illustrated in Figure \ref{hybrid}, which shows the fitted hybrid (Maxwellian followed by a power law) distributions.
 The hybrid electrons in our calculations have distinct high-energy tails, and a part of them is relativistic, especially for Part I with a large fraction of electrons with $\beta\gamma\gtrsim 1$, as shown in Figure \ref{hybrid}.
-Thus, the anisotropy effect is strong and can easily account for the large reflection fraction (especially when the uncertainty related to the FMP B accuracy is taken into account).
-Furthermore, the corona for Part I has a much lower optical depth, with $\tau_{\rm T}\approx 0.19$, than $\tau_{\rm T}\approx 0.73$ for Part II.
-The scattering in Part I is thus mostly single, for which the relativistic kinematics forces it to be largely towards the disk, while $\tau_{\rm T}\sim 1$ for Part II, when multiple scatterings isotropise the emitted flux.
-Ideally, this effect could be strictly included in {\tt comppsc} for the slab geometry, in which we could switch between the down and up emissions.
-A development of such an extension of {\tt comppsc} is, however, beyond the scope of this work.
+Thus, the anisotropy effect is strong and can plausibly account for the large reflection fraction.